GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 Pages commonly have additional identifiers in their URL including query string parameters like `?utm_medium=email` and fragments like `#main`.
 These identifiers are stripped from the URL in the CrUX dataset so that all user experiences on the page are aggregated together.
 This is useful for pages that would otherwise not meet the popularity threshold if there were many disjointed URL variations for the same page.
 Note that in rare cases this may unexpectedly group experiences for distinct pages together; for example if parameters `?productID=101` and `?productID=102` represent different pages.

 A website's architecture may complicate how its data is represented in CrUX.
-For example, single page apps (SPAs) may use a JavaScript-based _route transition_ scheme to move between pages, as opposed to traditional anchor-based page navigations.
+For example, single page apps (SPAs) may use a JavaScript-based _route transition_ scheme to move between pages, as opposed to traditional page navigations.
 These transitions appear as new page views to the user, but to Chrome and the underlying platform APIs the entire experience is attributed to the initial page view.
-This is a limitation of the native web platform APIs on which CrUX is built, see [How SPA architectures affect Core Web Vitals](https://web.dev/vitals-spa-faq/) on web.dev for more information.
+This is a limitation of the native web platform APIs on which CrUX is built, see [How SPA architectures affect Core Web Vitals](https://web.dev/vitals-spa-faq/) for more information.

 ### Accelerated Mobile Pages (AMP)

-Pages built with AMP are included in the CrUX dataset like any other web page as of the [June 2020 CrUX release](/docs/crux/release-notes/#202006).
-Pages served via the [AMP Cache](https://developers.google.com/amp/cache) and / or rendered in the [AMP Viewer](https://developers.google.com/search/docs/advanced/experience/about-amp#about-google-amp-viewer) are also captured, and attributed to the publisher's page URL.
+Pages built with AMP are included in the CrUX dataset like any other web page.
+As of the [June 2020 CrUX release](/docs/crux/release-notes/#202006), pages served via the [AMP Cache](https://developers.google.com/amp/cache) and / or rendered in the [AMP Viewer](https://developers.google.com/search/docs/advanced/experience/about-amp#about-google-amp-viewer) are also captured, and attributed to the publisher's page URL.

 ## Tools